Gone are the days when website owners only earned through affiliate revenue and advertising.

 - Use smart tags to insert items like username and membership level

 Remember to click on the “Send Test” button.
-You’ll then receive various test notification and check what your subscribers will receive.
+You’ll then receive various test notifications and check what your subscribers will receive.

 VIEW RELEVANT STATISTICS TO HELP GROW YOUR MEMBERSHIP WEBSITE

 The preceding steps let you establish your website.
-This last step lets you make informed decisions with the data you get from the built-in reports.
+Finally, this last step lets you make informed decisions with the data you get from the built-in reports.

-The reports show how your website is doing.
+The reports show how your website design is doing.

 To check it:

-- Go to the MemberPress, then Reports page.
+- Go to the MemberPress, then the Reports page.